La Région Centrale: Reception and legacy

-La Région Centrale received five critics' votes and two directors' votes in the 2012 Sight & Sound polls of the world's greatest films.
+J. Hoberman ranked La Région Centrale as the second best film of the 1970s.
+It received five critics' votes and two directors' votes in the 2012 Sight & Sound polls of the world's greatest films.
 The film is now part of Anthology Film Archives' Essential Cinema Repertory collection.
+Jean-Luc Godard repurposed the film's title for a section of his 2018 essay film The Image Book examining depictions of the Arab Maghreb in cinema.